openstack/openstack-manuals/doc/contributor-guide/source/quickstart/first-timers.rst

   Change into your local copy of the repository and re-run the command.

-* Gerrit location unknown error.
+* Gerrit location unknown error

   If you see this error::